What is it?

 Field trips, projects and employability opportunities

 There is a Christmas lecture to end the year with a bang.
 Many students chose to apply for Science Club or Medical Society.
 We maintain good links with University chemistry departments and trips are run to allow students to experience working in university laboratories.
-Each year students sit the Cambridge Chemistry Challenge and the Royal Society of Chemistry Olympiad.

 Where does it lead?